 - HVAC Units

 - Electrical Control Packages

-Steel or sheet metal buildings are pre-engineered rigid-frame buildings with roof exhaust and wall supply openings, with fan powered ventilation modules circulating large volumes of air.
-SysTech has designed ventilation projects using the principles of air changes per hour, dilution of concentrated contaminants or source capture of a pollutant.
+Buildings may be steel pre-engineered, brick, block, or brick construction, typically with roof exhaust and wall supply openings, with fan-powered ventilation modules moving large volumes of air.
+SysTech has designed ventilation projects using the principles of air changes per hour, dilution of concentrated contaminants, or source capture of a pollutant.
 Air change and dilution designs employ passive or natural ventilation or active or mechanical ventilation techniques.